- View Offline

 This course was created and produced by RHED Pixel.
 We are honored to host this content in our library.

-Alright, at this point I want to take control of the camera. .
-Now, Nikons have built-in intervalometers but I want more precise so I can shoot in HDR.
+- Alright, at this point, I want to take control of the camera.
+Now, Nikons have built in intervalometers but I want more precise control so I can shoot in HDR.
 To do that, I'm going to use my iOS device and a CamRanger.
-Now a CamRanger is a remote control, essentially a little Wi-Fi unit you attach to your camera and they make an app that runs on a couple of different platforms and desktop computers.
-And it lets you take control of the camera to shoot time lapse and HDR.
-So my battery doesn't run out.
-I'll attach the battery pack here on the side with a tethering strap.
+Now, CamRanger is a remote control essentially a little Wi-Fi unit you attach to your camera and they make an app that runs on a couple of different platforms and desktop computers and it lets you take control of the camera to shoot time lapse and HDR.
+So my battery doesn't run out, I attach the battery pack here on the side with a tethering strap.

 Make sure this batter pack is turned on and take my cable and plug in.
 Want to make sure that juice is getting to the unit so that the battery doesn't run out in the middle of a take.
 There we go.
 It's on.
 Very important that you maintain power.
 Alright, at this point, I've got power.
 I just need to connect to the CamRanger.
 Using the Wi-Fi, I simply select the CamRanger unit.